Build Introduction

 For general information on how to unlock the Codex of Power, head to our Aspects and Codex of Power guide.
 You can also imprint Aspects onto items by visiting The Occultist in town.

-Listed below are all the aspects that are important to this build as well as what slot they are best placed in.
-However, you can move the slots around during the leveling process especially since early on some of these aspects can only be found via random drops and might not be on the most ideal slot.
+Listed below are all the aspects that are important to this build, as well as what slot they are best placed in.
+However, you can move the slots around during the leveling process, especially since early on some of these aspects can only be found via random drops and might not be in the most ideal slot.

 Gear Slot | Legendary Aspect | Legendary Aspect Power |